Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/essay.md

 - derived search indexes
 - reproducible rendered output
 - enough metadata to track provenance and version changes

+Language-script tags such as `ase-Sgnw` may belong at the collection, record, or field level depending on the corpus design.
+A collection-level tag is appropriate only when the whole collection shares the same language and script; mixed corpora should tag closer to the record or field that contains the signed text.
+The tag should travel with separate metadata naming the serialization, such as FSW or SWU.

 If a corpus mixes temporal-prefix theories, the corpus should not pretend that all signs sort under one shared theory.